sana-ccrc/PyEarthTools/docs/api/data/data_index.md

 These tasks are aided by the API presented by the data package.
 Users looking for "how-to guides" or worked examples should review the [Tutorial Gallery](https://pyearthtools.readthedocs.io/en/latest/notebooks/Gallery.html).

 The rest of this page contains reference information for the components of the Data package.
-The entire data API docs can be viewed at [Data API](data_api.md)
+The entire data API docs can be viewed at [Data API Docs](data_api.md)

 |  Module          |               Purpose                         |   API Docs    |
 |------------------|-----------------------------------------------|---------------------|